Zack Martin: Professional career

-2014 season

-In the 2014 NFL Draft, there was speculation that the Dallas Cowboys would select quarterback Johnny Manziel if he was available.
+In the 2014 NFL draft, there was speculation that the Dallas Cowboys would select quarterback Johnny Manziel if he was available.
 Instead, the team had targeted linebacker Ryan Shazier, who ended up going to the Pittsburgh Steelers.
-With the 16th pick of the first round the Cowboys drafted Martin with the intention of converting him to an offensive guard.

-He was named the starter at right guard from the first day of Organized Team Activities in the preseason, replacing Mackenzy Bernadeau, who had been the starter in the previous two years.
-His addition contributed to the offensive line becoming arguably the best in the league.
+With the 16th pick of the first round, the Cowboys drafted Martin with the intention of converting him to an offensive guard.
+He was named the starter at right guard from the first day of organized team activities in the preseason, replacing Mackenzy Bernadeau, who had been the starter the previous two years.
 On December 23, Martin became one of four rookies selected to the 2014 Pro Bowl.
-On January 2, 2014 he was voted to the AP 2014 All-Pro Team, the only rookie to make the team, and was the first Cowboys rookie since running back Calvin Hill was named to the team in 1969.
-Also, he was the first rookie offensive lineman to be named first-team AP All-Pro since Dick Huffman in 1947.
+He was named to the PFWA All-Rookie Team.
+On January 2, 2015, he was voted to the Associated Press (AP) 2014 All-Pro Team.
+This made him the only rookie picked for the team, and he became the first Cowboys rookie named to the team since running back Calvin Hill in 1969.
+He was also the first rookie offensive lineman to be named first-team AP All-Pro since Dick Huffman in 1947.

-2015 season

-Martin had a second All-Pro caliber season in as many years despite losing DeMarco Murray to the division rivals Philadelphia Eagles in free agency.
+In 2015, Martin had a second All-Pro caliber season in as many years despite losing DeMarco Murray to the division rivals Philadelphia Eagles in free agency.
 Martin and company led the NFL's ninth best rushing attack as teammate Darren McFadden finished fourth in rushing with 1,089 yards.
-Martin played for Team Irvin along with each of his elected teammates in the 2016 Pro Bowl and was named second team All-Pro by the Associated Press.
+Martin played for Team Irvin along with each of his elected teammates in the 2016 Pro Bowl and was named second team All-Pro by the AP.

-2016 season

-Martin was named to his third straight Pro Bowl and was named First-team All-Pro, both honors being shared with fellow Cowboy offensive linemen Travis Frederick and Tyron Smith.
+In 2016, Martin was named to his third straight Pro Bowl and was named First-team All-Pro, both honors being shared with fellow Cowboy offensive linemen Travis Frederick and Tyron Smith.
 He was also ranked 58th on the NFL Top 100 Players of 2017.

-2017 season

 On April 18, 2017, the Cowboys picked up the fifth-year option on Martin's rookie contract.
-He was named to his fourth straight Pro Bowl alongside tackle Tyron Smith and center Travis Frederick for the fourth straight year.
+He was named to his fourth straight Pro Bowl alongside left tackle Smith and center Frederick for the fourth straight year.
 He was ranked 71st by his peers on the NFL Top 100 Players of 2018.

-2018 season

 On June 13, 2018, Martin signed a six-year, $84 million contract extension with the Cowboys with $40 million guaranteed, making him the highest paid guard in the NFL.
 He suffered a knee injury in Week 14 and missed the following week, the first time in his career that he had missed a game.

-2019 season

-In 2019 Martin become one of five offensive linemen ever to secure a Pro Bowl invitation in each of their first six seasons, joining Lou Creekmur (1950–57), Jon Morris (1964–70), Joe Thomas (2007–16) and Richmond Webb (1990–96).
+In 2019, Martin became one of five offensive linemen ever to secure a Pro Bowl invitation in each of their first six seasons, joining Lou Creekmur (1950–57), Jon Morris (1964–70), Joe Thomas (2007–16) and Richmond Webb (1990–96).